Who are the Strictly Come Dancing 2023 couples?

 Zara McDermott and Graziano Di Prima

-Love Island star and documentary host Zara McDermott will be dancing with Graziano Di Prima.
+Love Island star and documentary host Zara McDermott is dancing with Graziano Di Prima.
 You can find out more about her here.

 McDermott, 26, rose to fame on the ITV2 dating show, but has since branched out into presenting work, covering serious subjects such as revenge porn.
 She is the first Love Island star to go on Strictly.